 Belgian soprano Eline Vandenheede has appeared on the concert platform across Europe and is a recent graduate of the Guildhall Opera School where she studied with Susan Waters.
 Eline is generously supported by Opera Prelude as a member of their Young Artist Programme.

-Highlights in previous and forthcoming engagements are at the Barbican Hall, Wigmore Hall, LSO St. Luke’s, ROH covering Amore and Melantho (The Return of Ulysses) and St. John’s Smith Square.
-Most recent collaborations are with the Library Conservatory Antwerp and the Guildhall Composer’s Studio.
+Highlights in previous and forthcoming engagements are at the Barbican Hall, Wigmore Hall, LSO St. Luke’s, St. John’s Smith Square, ROH covering Amore and Melantho (The Return of Ulysses) and the role of the first moon woman (A Trip to the Moon) with Sir Simon Rattle and the London Symphony Orchestra.
+Most recent collaborations are with Opera Prelude, the Library Conservatory Antwerp and the Guildhall Composer’s Studio.